aobarbieri/react-portfolio/README.md

 ## Attributions

-The svg "balls" is provided by loading.io https://loading.io/icon/
+Svg used at the top is provided by loading.io https://loading.io/icon/

 ## Future features